Jaingarveet/ViT_from_scratch/README.md

 * githooks for CI/CD or MLFLOW?
 Like I am anyways gonna use this for my experiment tracking so...
 * torchmetrics custom?
 * https://docs.pytorch.org/tutorials/index.html
+* try to do as scratch things as possible, custom loss functions and stuff